cs4241-19a/a1-gettingstarted/README.md

 - **Used the Two Fonts from Google Fonts**: Used Arial font and Times New Roman font to design the project

+**NOTE**
+This is a side note that I accidentally submitted my project on 19a repository instead of 20a repository.
+I am submitting to the right repo, and Professor Roberts confirmed it is fine.
+Sorry for the extra work.